fbpx

 • Hand/Foot intrinsics

-PT informed yoga targets stability and mobility of the smaller (neglected) tissues, and considers how breathing, mind state, and emotional state inform how we feel and how we move.
-Learn more about PT informed yoga HERE.
+Our yoga practice targets stability and mobility of the smaller (neglected) tissues, and considers how breathing, mind state, and emotional state inform how we feel and how we move.

 With this unique approach, we can help you improve your mobility and get you back to balance and stability!